voctory/vonodosh-public/README.md

 # vonodosh-public (2016-2018)

-Repository has been reuploaded with all sensitive data removed, although you can find some statistics if you know where to look.
+Repository has been reuploaded with all sensitive data removed (from the private copy!, we're not monsters...), although you can find some statistics if you know where to look.

 ---